PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 > Note: Setting the severity of warnings to 0 is the same as using the `-n` command line argument.
 If you set the severity of errors to `0` PHP_CodeSniffer will not show any errors, which may be useful if you just want to show warnings.

+> Note: These configuration options cannot be set using the `--runtime-set` command line argument.
+To change severity levels for a single run only, use the `--severity`, `--error-severity`, and `--warning-severity` command line arguments.

 ## Setting the default report width
 By default, PHP_CodeSniffer will print all screen-based reports 80 characters wide.
 File paths will be truncated if they don't fit within this limit and error messages will be wrapped across multiple lines.
 You can increase the report width to show longer file paths and limit the wrapping of error messages using the `--report-width` command line argument, but you can also change the default report width by setting the `report_width` configuration option.

     $ phpcs --config-set report_width 120

+> Note: This configuration option cannot be set using the `--runtime-set` command line argument.
+To set the report width for a single run only, use the `--report-width` command line argument.

 > Note: If you want reports to fill the entire terminal width (in supported terminals), set the `report_width` config configuration option to `auto`.
 >